About Us

 Chief Operating Officer

 Mr. Chu joined CHAI in 2009.
-Joshua’s journey at CHAI began as the Deputy Country Director in Nigeria, where he orchestrated an impressive expansion of vital program in vaccines, sexual and reproductive health, essential treatments for diarrhea, and human resources for health.
+Joshua’s journey at CHAI began as the Deputy Country Director in Nigeria.
 Subsequently, he assumed the position of Regional Director for Southeast Asia, where he successfully facilitated the development of new programs across multiple countries, including Cambodia, China, Indonesia, Laos, Myanmar, Papua New Guinea, and Vietnam.
+Later, as an Executive Vice President of Vaccines, Mr. Chu spearheads efforts to enhance immunization coverage, widen access to non-communicable disease prevention, diagnosis and treatment and expand the use of assistive technologies for individuals with disabilities.

 Prior to his tenure at CHAI, Joshua held various key roles, including the management of Singapore Airlines’ multi-billion dollar investment and fuel hedging portfolio.
 His extensive professional experience includes working in China, Kazakhstan, Malaysia, Singapore, the United States, and Zambia.